Proton

 Using physical media is also secure.
 As long as you don’t lose, misplace, or have your device or thumb drive stolen, nobody else will be able to access your images without your permission.
 However, if you do lose or damage the drive or it gets stolen, you’ll lose the images entirely (unless you had backup copies) and you’ll have to buy a replacement device.

 Another issue with using physical flash drives or hard drives is that you need to actually meet the person you want to share images with, which isn’t always an option.
-In fact, it’s such a hassle that using physical media is only really worth it if you have a device handy, need to share a lot of data (like a full hard drive’s worth), and whomever you want to share with lives close by.
+In fact, it’s such a hassle that using physical storage is only really worth it if you have a device handy, need to share a lot of data (like a full hard drive’s worth), and whomever you want to share with lives close by.

 Social media and messaging apps